-Global experience in securitization, based on two main models-the American and the European-supports these arguments and demonstrates the many advantages of a regulated and supervised securitization market, which is built gradually and in a controlled manner.5
+Global experience in securitization, based on two main models-the American and the European supports these arguments and demonstrates the many advantages of a regulated and supervised securitization market, which is built gradually and in a controlled manner.5

 In the US: Modern securitization began to develop in the 1970s in response to the growing need for housing finance.
 The market gradually expanded to various asset classes, such as auto loans, credit card loans, student loans, commercial assets, and even future flow securitization.
-While securitization significantly reduced financing costs and improved access to housing credit, it also had its failures.
-Securitization played a significant, albeit indirect, role in the 2008 Global Financial Crisis (GFC).
-Following the default of subprime loans, the widespread sale of mortgage-backed securities (MBS) triggered liquidity crises, leading to bank failures in the US and beyond.
-Complex securitization processes and a lack of transparency in transaction structures exacerbated the risk, as many investors were unaware of their full exposure to problematic assets.
+While securitization significantly reduced financing costs and improved access to housing credit, it also had its failures.6 Securitization played a significant, albeit indirect, role in the 2008 Global Financial Crisis (GFC).
+Following the default of subprime loans, the widespread sale of mortgage-backed securitization processes and a lack of transparency in transaction structures exacerbated the risk, as many investors were unaware of their full exposure to problematic assets.
 This experience showed that while securitization as a financing technique is not inherently risky, selecting flawed or overly complex backing assets and a lack of transparency can make it a catalyst for crises.